thevaliantthird/TSSA-TaskScheduler/README.md

 3. the problem-solving part of the work,
 4. the coding part of the work,
 5. the writing as an assignment part of the work,
-6. the proportion of the work
-7. Difficulty
+6. Difficulty
-8. (Deadline - CurrTime)
+7. (Deadline - CurrTime)